Dental Crown Problems solved here...

-Crown problems can be avoided or corrected with treatment from a Specialist* in Crowns and Bridges, like Dr.Kilcoyne, also for all advanced Cosmetic Dentistry problems that need attention including those around neglected Dental Implants, mini Implants, immediate Dental Implants, correct Crown choices, Bridges, Veneers, Precision Dentures, Tooth Bleaching, Teeth Whitening, Cosmetic Bonding, Latest Ceramic Restorations, Second Opinions, Smile Profiling, Gum Diseases, Tooth wear and worn, uneven teeth, Periodontal Plastic Surgery, TMJ's, Difficult Occlusions, Excessive Wear Cases, Root canal treatment, Trauma and Emergencies; Anxious or Nervous Patients welcome too!
+Crown problems can be avoided or corrected with treatment from a Specialist* in tooth Crowns and Bridges, like Dr.Kilcoyne, and also for all advanced Cosmetic Dentistry problems that need attention.
+High-Tech dentistry can have Crown issues including those around neglected Dental Implants, mini Implants, immediate Dental Implants, correct Crown choices, Bridges, Veneers, Precision Dentures, Tooth Bleaching, Teeth Whitening, Cosmetic Bonding, Latest Ceramic Restorations, Second Opinions, Smile Profiling, Gum Diseases, Tooth wear and worn, uneven teeth, Periodontal Plastic Surgery, TMJ's, Difficult Occlusions, Excessive Wear Cases, Root canal treatment, Trauma and Emergencies; Anxious or Nervous Patients welcome too!

 How do I know when a crown needs doing?

 The commonest reasons are gross decay, large restorations hollowing out the tooth, a heavy bite causing fractures that are getting worse or for Cosmetic reasons when the tooth is already restored or compromised for some reason.
 Another reason is acute trauma, such as an external blow, or chronic trauma over an extended period of time, such as excessive clenching, grinding etc. which can even fracture crowns occasionally too ( for further details, click on tooth wear/grinding section in this patient info. section).
 Even Dentists struggle to judge sometimes when is the best time to Crown a tooth.
 Ideally, it is the day before anything goes wrong, but no-one can judge that accurately.